AndyCappDev/tourboxelite/README.md

 bluetoothctl devices
 ```

 Look for a device named "TourBox Elite" in the output.
 The MAC address will look like `XX:XX:XX:XX:XX:XX`.
-Copy this address - you'll need it in Step 3.
+Copy this address - you'll need it in Step 2 or 3.

 Example output:
 ```